darianyang/mm-github-pages-test/_pages/join_us.md

 ---

 {% include figure image_path="/assets/images/pittsburgh.jpg" alt="Pittsburgh Panorama" %}
+## Postdocs
+I have an opening for one postdoctoral researcher to join us in efforts funded by an NIH-funded renewal titled “High-performance weighted ensemble software for simulation of complex bio-events.”
+The postdoc will develop and apply new methods involving the weighted ensemble strategy to simulate pathways and kinetics of long-timescale processes such as protein (un)binding, large-scale protein conformational transitions, and protein design.
+The ideal candidate will have a strong background in scientific software development, including with Python, experience with molecular dynamics simulations and methods development.
+We encourage diversity of all types, and applications from women and minorities are particularly encouraged.

+This position is expected to start on January 11, 2021 or at a later time on mutual agreement.
+The initial appointment is for a period of one year and the contract is renewable for another year, pending satisfactory research progress.

+To apply, please email the following to ltchong DOT pitt DOT edu: a CV, a cover letter explaining your interest in the position, and contact information for three references.
+Review of applications will begin immediately and continue until the position is filled.

 ## Graduate Students
 Positions are available for students with interests in the research area of computational biophysics.
 To be considered for a position, please apply to one of the following graduate programs at the University of Pittsburgh: